 Use the identifying numbers to keep records of working and idle time for both equipment and operators, including, among other items, contract items, extra work, move in and out, and plant erecting.
 Some items of work will require more detailed records than other items.
 Determine which items of work need more detailed records and how much detail will be necessary.
-Detailed records are also required for costs when the quantity of certain contract items runs over 125 percent or under 75 percent of the estimated quantity.
+Detailed records are also required for costs when the quantity of certain contract items runs more than125 percent or less than75 percent of the estimated quantity.